shamim90123/django-ai-practice/README.md

 Admin panel: http://127.0.0.1:8000/admin/
 Usage
 Login: Use the default login page at / to access the application.
-Admin Panel: Add student details, manage users, and customize data.
-Dynamic Sidebar: Navigate to different sections such as "Home" and "About".

 Built With
 Backend: Django (Python)
 Database: MySQL